-Teachers must be prepared and willing to take on additional responsibilities in order to provide their students with a high-quality education online.
+As a teacher myself, we must be prepared and willing to take on additional responsibilities in order to provide our students with a high-quality education online.

 “They need to be challenged in a way that they’re required to think critically and to create — that’s important because they have so much access to the internet now (and hence vast amounts of information).
 Schools and educators must be pushed to focus more on developing how they teach as they engage digital natives in a way that’s consistent with their world — anchored in technology and connectedness.
 There is no lamentation that will make sense.
 Technology is here to stay and it will always progress.”

 If you’re ready to embark on an online learning adventure, Carean Oh Writers Studio and I agree that students should harness on these benefits: